Queen Mother Champion Chase

 The most successful jump horse in Queen Mother Champion Chase history is Badsworth Boy, who ran three consecutive winning races from 1983 to 1985.
 The record-winning jockey of the race is still the legendary Pat Taaffe, who rode five winners at the Queen Mother Champion Chase between 1960 and 1970.
 The fact that records like Taaffe's and the wins of Badsworth Boy remain untouched for decades can be seen not only as a testament of their outstanding sportsmanship and talent, but also as a sign for the tremendous grade of difficulty of the race itself.

-Recent Winners of the Queen Mother Champion Chase:
+Recent Winners Of The Queen Mother Champion Chase:

 Year Winner Age Jockey Trainer